 These capacities are likely different than any you’ve seen elsewhere because they are based on AFFECT.
 They are the foundation of the DIR model in the context of safe, loving and nurturing relationships.
-Dr. Greenspan describes nine stages of development, but it is the first six we are the most concerned with.
+Dr. Greenspan describes even more stages of development, but it is the first six we are the most concerned with.

 The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are, and the earlier we start relating, communicating, and thinking, the better.

 In developmentally delayed children it is also important to note that moving through the stages is not linear.
 You don’t necessarily master one and move to the next, then master that and move to the next, and so on.
 This is why we now refer to them as functional emotional developmental capacities rather than “stages” in the model.

 More common is that children have holes in the early capacities of development as they move forward through the later capacities, and these holes always need to be addressed and “patched up”.
 We’ll talk about this a lot more going forward.
 Below are the first six developmental capacities, as described in the book Engaging Autism by Dr. Stanley Greenspan and Serena Wieder, PhD.